OfficeDev/office-js-docs-reference/docs/manifest/officetab.md

 ---
 title: OfficeTab element in the manifest file
-description: The OfficeTab element defines the ribbon tab where your add-in command appears. ms.date: 11/02/2022 ms.localizationpriority: medium
+description: The OfficeTab element defines the ribbon tab where your add-in command appears. ms.date: 08/01/2023 ms.localizationpriority: medium
 ---

 # OfficeTab element

-Defines the ribbon tab on which your add-in command appears.
-This can either be a built-in Office tab or a custom tab defined by the add-in.
-This element is required.
+Defines the built-in Office ribbon tab on which your add-in command appears.
+If you want the add-in command to appear on a custom tab of your own, use the [CustomTab](customtab.md) element.

 **Add-in type:** Task pane, Mail